Mental Health Resources

-- Individual counseling is available at the Georgia Southern Counseling Center for full-time undergraduate and graduate students.
+- Individual counseling is available at the Counseling Center to those students enrolled at Georgia Southern University.
 Individual counseling involves meeting one-on-one with a counselor for approximately 45 to 50 minutes.
 Not sure who you want to meet with?
 Feel free to check out our staff biographies, inquire during your intake appointment, or call and ask who might be a good fit.

 - The Georgia Southern University Psychology Clinic is a low-cost organization which provides mental health services to the Statesboro area.

 - The Counseling Center typically offers the Rainbow Connection every fall and spring semester.
 This is a therapy group for Georgia Southern students who identify as LGBTQ+.
 The benefits of group therapy include hearing perspectives of others who share similar circumstances and challenges.
 It is also a safe space where students can interact with others and talk openly about their concerns.

 - In partnership with the Women’s, Gender, and Sexuality Studies Department, the LGBTQ+ Campus Forum is a venue for students to connect and discuss experiences as gender and sexual minority students at Georgia Southern University.
 This supportive space is to discuss relevant issues and to share information and skills to navigate these lived experiences.
 This one-hour, drop-in weekly meeting requires no registration and is hosted over Zoom.

 - Need a brief appointment to talk about an issue?
 Call the Counseling Center to set up a Solution Session.
 These same-day appointments are brief, solution-focused meetings to assist with reducing distress and creating a plan for moving forward.